Send the link below via email or IMCopy

 "Changing Organizational Culture" - Kotter.

-3. Look at clips in next slide and read article about the Kraft takeover of Cadbury.
+Look at clips in following slides and read article about the Kraft takeover of Cadbury. (great lead in to next topic on ER/ee relations.

 Zappos Tony Hsieh on Corporate Culture

-Each classroom has its own culture.
+Like a business, each classroom also has its own culture.
 In groups of two think about one of your classes and "the way we do things".
 Think about...

 What is a typical class like?